-- With mixer running on low speed, add in the water, melted butter (or substitute), egg, and cider vinegar.
+- With mixer running on low speed, add in the hot water (be sure to test temperature with thermometer, melted butter (or substitute), egg, and cider vinegar.

 - Dip your fingertips into warm water and use to smooth out the tops of the rolls, continuing to wet fingers as needed.

 - Cover with a dry towel and let rise in a warm place 45 minutes to 1 hour.

 - During the last few minutes that the rolls are rising, preheat the empty oven to 400°. (if you were rising your rolls in the oven, remove and place on counter during oven preheat).